UNMC_Acronym_Vert_sm_4c

 Steve Caplan, PhD

-Dr. Caplan is a recipient of the 2008 UNMC Distinguished/New Investigator Award and a 2010 recipient of the UNMC Distinguished Investigator Award.
-He also received UNMC's Outstanding Faculty Mentor of Graduate Students Award in 2011, and the Thomas Maciag Award in 2012, a national award for combined research excellence and mentorship.
-He serves on the editorial board of The Journal of Biological Chemistry and PLoS One, was a regular member of the NIH Nuclear Cytoplasmic Structure function Dynamics (NCSD) study-section (2014-2018), and previously chaired a review committee at the American Heart Association.
-He also serves as a member of the Public Affairs Advisory Committee (PAAC) for the American Society for Biochemistry and Molecular Biology (ASBMB) and as a Science Policy Committee (SPC) member of the Federation of American Societies for experimental Biology (FASEB).
+Dr. Caplan serves on the editorial board of the Journal of Biological Chemistry and PLoS One, was a regular member of the NIH Nuclear Cytoplasmic Structure function Dynamics study-section (2014-2018), and previously chaired a review committee at the American Heart Association.
+He also serves as a member of the Public Affairs Advisory Committee for the American Society for Biochemistry and Molecular Biology and as a Science Policy Committee member of the Federation of American Societies for experimental Biology.

 Research

-In our laboratory, we believe that basic research driven by curious and dedicated researchers will lead to significant biomedical discoveries.
+In our laboratory, we are convinced that basic research driven by curious and dedicated researchers will lead to significant biomedical discoveries, as detailed in Dr. Caplan's book, Today's Curiousity Is Tomorrow's Cure.
 Our philosophy is that research should be driven by the questions that are asked, and not by the techniques that are commonly used.
 For these reasons, students in the Caplan laboratory will be exposed to a wide range of new and evolving techniques in biochemistry, molecular, structural, cell biology and biophysics, and will likely have opportunities to collaborate with multiple laboratories on campus, in the US and abroad.

 Current Lab Members